 [source : link below]

-A new and relatively successful treatment is Repetitive Transcranial Magnetic Stimulation.
+A possible treatment forunder review, is Repetitive Transcranial Magnetic Stimulation.

 rTMS is a non-invasive brain stimulation technique, in which sequential pulses of brief magnetic fields are generated in a coil to induce electric fields in the nerve tissue underneath the coil, leading to neuronal depolarization.
-It has been shown to successfully alleviate severely negative mood states in some individuals.
+Recent studies suggest that it can successfully (though temporarily) alleviate severely negative mood states in some individuals.

 The mechanisms by which it does so are as yet unknown.